 Mr. Kennedy gave a thought-provoking opening address on the Top Trends in Technology and Legal Innovation.
 His presentation deftly balanced breadth of coverage with depth on points of particular interest, meeting the needs of a diverse audience in terms of subject-matter knowledge.
 His presentation provided an essential foundation of knowledge and stirred anticipation for the day’s discussions.
 Mr. Kennedy’s clear and engaging style set a tone of excellence for the remainder of the Conference.

 Mr. Kennedy also participated in a panel on AI, new technologies and legal practice wherein his extensive knowledge and insights contributed greatly to the discussion and learning.

 Mr. Kennedy participated in planning calls and was able to match his remarks to precisely what we wanted.
 We were delighted that he was able to stay for the entire Conference, sharing ideas and insights during the small group sessions and engaging with other participants at the breaks and social functions.
 Mr. Kennedy’s contributions and presence throughout were a tangible asset to the Conference.

 The Federation would not hesitate to highly recommend Dennis Kennedy as a presenter.

-I find that many forward-looking legal organizations wanting presentations and programs on innovation and technology lack the time and capacity to create them internally and are confused and overwhelmed by too many choices.
-They should not have to rely on vendor sales representatives for information, consultants with a sales agenda, or presentations from speakers with insufficient industry experience.
-As an independent, highly-regarded, and experienced guide, I provide memorable and thought-provoking sessions for retreats, annual meetings, and strategic planning sessions on key innovation and technology trends featuring a lawyer-friendly framework, simple action steps, and practical approaches to start working on after your event ends.
+I find that many forward-looking law departments wanting presentations and programs on innovation and technology lack the time and capacity to create them internally and are confused and overwhelmed by too many choices.
+They should not have to rely on vendor sales representatives for information, consultants with a sales agenda, or presentations from speakers with little or no real-world experience working as in-house counsel and on law department innovation projects.
+As an independent and experienced guide, I provide memorable and thought-provoking sessions for retreats, offsite, annual meetings, and strategic planning sessions featuring an in-house counsel friendly framework, simple action steps, and practical approaches to start working on after your event ends.